 There are two more BLIT commands in the manual: BLIT READ and BLIT WRITE, but we will leave these until we deal with sprites.
+Refer to the section on FRAMEBUFFER for additional functionality of BLIT.

 Next post will look at the various graphics modes supported by the CMM2.